International

 • Participation is free for anyone!

-• Except for communicating with other teams, you can use any tools to solve the problems.
+• Except for communicating with other teams and generative AI, you can use any tools to solve the problems.

 2023